JazzJE/dynamically-allocated-mlp/README.md

 **Program exits with file validation errors**
 - Ensure `dataset.csv` is in the root directory
-- Check that your CSV follows the format requirements; ensure to check the line in which the error was found
+- Check that the CSVs follows the format requirements; ensure to check the line in which the error was found
-- Verify neural network files aren't corrupted (delete `nn_current_state` folder to regenerate)
+- Verify neural network files aren't corrupted or erroneously generated (delete `nn_current_state` folder to regenerate)

 **Compilation errors**
 - Ensure you have C++17 or higher